sr-lab/pyrrho/README.md

 ## Overview
 Pyrrho, named after the first Greek skeptic philosopher [Pyrrho of Elis](https://en.wikipedia.org/wiki/Pyrrho) makes up the core of the Skeptic password composition policy evaluation framework.
 Written in Python, it does a few things:

 * Filters password probability distributions derived from large password datasets according to user-specified password composition policies (rules around password creation).
+Policy naming in this project mostly follows the Shay/Komanduri conventions \[1\].
 * Redistributes probability in these distributions in a number of different redistribution modes, with the aim of capturing a variety of broad user password selectiono behaviours.
 * Fits power-law equations to the resulting distributions to permit selection of password composition policies based on the level of uniformity they induce under different redistribution modes.
+This draws on research by Malone and Maher \[2\] and Wang et al. \[3\] into [Zipf's law](https://en.wikipedia.org/wiki/Zipf%27s_law) in passwords.

 The end result is automated password composition policy ranking.